 How to Get Started with Workplace Diversity

 Is your company looking for ways to successfully encourage and implement workplace diversity?
-Templeton’s have 25 years’ experience in recruiting top tech candidates from niche talent pools. – find out more about our multi award-wining recruitment services.
+Templeton’s have over 26 years’ experience in recruiting top tech candidates from niche talent pools. – find out more about our multi award-wining recruitment services.

 Need some additional guidance on how to improve your diversity recruitment processes? – Check out our 2022’s Recruitment Diversity Report, in which business leaders across the UK uncover their own challenges and improvements that could drive success.